ChathuraMathula/weather-app/README.md

 1. Create a directory called `data` inside the `database` directory which was created above.

 > [!WARNING]
-> If you did not create a `database` directory and `data` sub directory docker image will not run properly.
+> If you did not create a `database` directory and `data` sub directory, docker image will not run properly.

 1. Make sure your host computer does not connected the other running programmes to these ports `3000, 3001, 27017`